Low-risk Human Research Ethics Subcommittee

 What is low-risk human research?

 Low-risk research involves more risk than just inconvenience and is described as research in which the only foreseeable risk is not more serious than discomfort.
-Where the risk, even if unlikely, is more serious than discomfort, the research is not low-risk (National Statement 2.1.6).
+Where the risk, even if unlikely, is more serious than discomfort, the research is not low-risk (National Statement, chapter 2.1.6).
 Discomforts can involve body and/or mind and could include minor side-effects of medication, the discomforts related to measuring blood pressure or the anxiety induced by an interview.

 Examples of low-risk research could include but are not limited to research involving: